carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 .git
 ```

-If you delete it, your directory will stop being a repository,
+If you were to delete `.git`, your directory would stop being a repository,
-and it will lose your history of changes.
+and it would lose all of your history of changes.
 You never need to look into `.git` yourself --
 Git adds useful commands to do that, which are covered later on.